jundalisay/superb/content/en/research/sarkar/farming/section-2/rotation.md

 With early boro paddy, big onion and safflower as a boundary plant should be cultivated.
 With late boro paddy, onion seeds which produce onion bulbs should be planted as a subsidiary crop.

-A special system is used to grow rice in two and a half or three months instead of four.
-Early in the year transplanted áus seedlings should be grown.
-Áus takes four months before it is ready for harvesting, so for the first four weeks the áus seedlings should be kept in a nursery, and for the remaining two and a half to three months they should be grown in the field.
+A special system is used to grow rice in 2.5-3 months instead of 4.

+Early in the year, transplanted áus seedlings should be grown.
+Áus takes 4 months before it is ready for harvesting, so for the first 4 weeks, the áus seedlings should be kept in a nursery.
+For the remaining 2.5-3 months, they should be grown in the field.

 The period for áus is Vaeshákha, Jyeśthá Aśádha and Shrávana.

-In between the áus seedlings radish can be grown.
+In between the áus seedlings, radish can be grown.

 A good variety of oil which is a substitute for mustard oil can be produced from the seeds of radish.
 The radish should be of the summer variety.
 The leaves of radish are very good for the liver.

-After áus, áman variety of paddy can be grown according to the same system used for áus – that is, one month in the nursery and two and a half to three months in the field.
+After áus, áman variety of paddy can be grown according to the same system used for áus – that is, 1 month in the nursery and 2.5-3 months in the field.

 The áman paddy should be in the nursery while the áus crop is in the fields.
 The period for áman is Shrávańá, Bhádra, Áshvina and Kárttika.
 There cannot be any blended crop with áman, but instead pisciculture can be practised.
 During áman cultivation some fertilizer may be necessary, but whatever fertilizer is used should be non-poisonous, otherwise it will kill the fish.

-In Ráŕh the soil is of a sticky nature so it does not allow water to seep underground.
+In Ráŕh, the soil is of a sticky nature so it does not allow water to seep underground.
 This type of soil is very good for áman cultivation.
 Ráŕh has the best soil for áman cultivation in the entire world.

 After áman we have to cultivate the early variety of boro according to the same system.
 With boro, onion and garlic can be grown as blended crops between the seedlings.
 Around the boundary of the field, one line of safflower seeds can be grown.
 Oil which has medicinal value can be produced from the seeds of onion.